Scott: Defeat your seven evil exes if we're going to continue to date?

 - Wallace does this somewhat, outright telling Scott that he's off to stalk Lucas because he's attracted to him.

-- Stealth Insult: Even after signing onto Gideon's contract, Kim flips him off very subtly, by using her middle finger to "rub under her eye."Kim: We are Sex Bob-Omb.
+- Even after signing onto Gideon's contract, Kim flips him off very subtly, by using her middle finger to "rub under her eye."Kim: We are Sex Bob-omb.
 We are here to make money and sell out and stuff.

 - Sting: Kim does this sometimes with her drums (by miming shooting herself in the head and collapsing onto her drumset, no less) when Young Neil, Scott, or Stephen are acting particularly stupid.